 If you want to know more about this particular section then you can check out the emt resume sample provided in this blog to get the skills and certifications resume examples.

 In your professional field, being bilingual or multilingual will benefit you and will work wonders on your resume.
-Hence make sure to mention the same in your emt resume if you speak more than one language.
+Ensure that you mention the same in your emt resume if you are familiar with more than one language.

-Specify your level of fluency in the said language, whether it is an interactive language, or simply your native language.
+Specify your level of fluency in the said language, state if it is an interactive language, or your native language.

-Apart from that, you can also mention any relevant hobbies or volunteer work that can throw light on your productive aspect and personality and get your extra credits from the hiring managers.
+You can also mention any relevant hobbies or volunteer work that reflects your productive nature to gain extra credits from the hiring managers.

-You can list your additional information on the bottom section of your emt resume.
+You can place your additional information at the bottom section of your emt resume.